Heso113/MusicDatabase/README.md

 ## api/fetch/customer/favoritegenre/{id}
  - Fetch the favorite genre of a given customer

+## /api/fetch/tracksfromsearch/
+ - Fetches each track that contain the given search phrase in its name

+## /api/fetch/artists/
+ - Fetches the name of each artist in the database

+## /api/fetch/genres/
+ - Fetches the name of each genre in the database

+## /api/fetch/tracks/
+ - Fetches the name of each track in the database

 # Goals with this application
  - Expose endpoints with Spring